-The Believe in Tomorrow National Children's Foundation, Inc. (the Foundation), a related party, advanced funds to The Children's House during the years ended December 31, 2019 and 2018.
-The Foundation's Board of Directors has committed to provide support to The Children's House by assisting in its fundraising efforts, including the solicitation of donated goods and services.
+The Foundation, a related party, advanced funds to The Children's House during the years ended December 31, 2020 and 2019.
+The Foundation's board of directors has committed to provide support to The Children's House by assisting in its fundraising efforts, including the solicitation of donated goods and services.
 There is also no formal payment arrangement.